SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Introduction

 \section{Introduction}

 Cloud services offer applications scalable, fault-tolerant, and easy-to-manage systems for storing and querying data.
 Many applications that benefit from offloading data to these cloud services operate on private data that can reveal sensitive information even when stored in an encrypted form~\cite{islam2012access,cash2015leakage,kellaris2016generic,grubbs2019learning,kornaropoulos2019data,pancake}.
 An example is that of medical practices offloading patient health data to the cloud~\cite{ehr1, kuo2011opportunities, microsoft-europe-medical}---charts accessed by oncologists can reveal not only whether a patient has cancer, but also depending on the frequency of accesses (\eg, the frequency of chemotherapy appointments), indicate the cancer's type and severity.
-Several such examples, varying from price inflation by travel websites (\eg, based on frequently searched flights) to sensitive government records (\eg, social security numbers), are subject to severe security concerns.
+Several such applications are subject to severe security concerns.

 There is a large and active body of research on building systems for oblivious data access, that is, hiding not only the content of the data, but also data access patterns (\eg, access frequency across data objects).
 These systems use one of the two techniques---Oblivious RAM~\cite{oram, obladi, privatefs, oblivistore, shroud, taostore, curious, concuroram} that enables oblivious data access against active adversaries but has bandwidth overheads that are logarithmic in the number of data objects, or Pancake~\cite{pancake, mavroforakis2015modular, frequencysmoothing} that enables oblivious data access against passive persistent adversaries with a small constant bandwidth overhead.
-Both of these techniques provide a powerful oblivious data access guarantee: an adversary observing all queries to and all responses from the cloud storage service observes a uniform random access over encrypted data objects.
+Both of these techniques provide a powerful oblivious data access guarantee: an adversary observing all queries to and all responses from the cloud storage service observes uniform random accesses over the encrypted data objects.
 The challenge, however, is that both of these techniques require a centralized, {\em stateful}, proxy to orchestrate data access from applications to cloud services.
 Such a centralized and stateful proxy means that existing systems for oblivious data access suffer from two core issues (\S\ref{ssec:beefy-single-proxy}):